0xadri/notes-js/__intrvw_qs_01_javascript.md

 The function will return a Promise object.
 When the promise object resolves, the data will be returned.

 Important: **async functions always return a Promise** that resolves to the value of the return statement.

+Note: you'll have to add a try/catch block for error handling outside the function.

 -------------------------------------------------------